oortizmcp/Automating-DR/README.md

 ***
 ## Scripts
 Inside the Scripts folder, you will can see the scripts that are used in this project to trigger Failover from Command Line.
+Besides login with the `az login` command, also make sure you login with `Connect-AzAccount` before running the Failover/Failback Scripts.

 1. Enable-Replication-AvZone.ps1 - This is deployed through bicep file in the module asrreplication (see main-avzone.bicep).
 This will create a site and a Fabric for both regions East US 2 and Central US.